lhanson/logback-hipchat-appender/README.md

   * There may be a slight delay before messages appear in the room.
   * Looking to send in log messages or errors in high volume?
 We suggest checking out a service like [Exceptional](http://exceptional.io/) or [Papertrail](http://papertrailapp.com/) instead.

+## UW-specific modifications

+In order to deploy custom releases to our shared Maven repository, you'll need to add your Maven credentials to `~/.gradle/gradle.properties`.
+For example:

+    mavenUsername=YOUR_NETID
+    mavenPassword=YOUR_MAVEN_TOKEN

 ## Appender Configuration

 Appender uses [HipChat's room notification API](https://www.hipchat.com/docs/apiv2/method/send_room_notification) for message delivery.